Acne Scarring Treatment

 How is the procedure performed?

-Subcision is performed using a dilute mixture of anaesthetic that is injected under the area to be treated.
+Subcision is performed using a dilute mixture of anaesthetic (tumescent anaesthetic) that is injected under the area to be treated.
 The probe is introduced into the skin and slides along the bottom of the dermis cutting through scar bands that connect the skin to the deeper tissues below.

 What are the risks of subcision?